[SERIES NAVIGATION] This is Part 2 of a 2-part study on the biblical Identity of Israel

 The Principle: Election Within Election

-Physical descent from Abraham does not automatically equal inclusion in the promise.
+The pattern is unmistakable from Scripture itself: physical descent from Abraham does not automatically equal inclusion in the promise.
 There has always been a remnant within the physical nation who inherit by faith.

 This silences two modern errors: